MicrosoftDocs/quantum-docs/articles/qsharp-overview.md

 ### User namespaces

-Q# programs start with a user-named [namespace](xref:microsoft.quantum.qsharp.namespaces), such as:
+Q# programs start with a user-defined [namespace](xref:microsoft.quantum.qsharp.namespaces), such as:

 ```qsharp
 namespace Superposition {